 In the continuation of the capstone project series this course will continue to refine student use of the literature and facilitate graduate level writing.
-Students will develop and submit an abstract as the goal of this course surrounds dissemination of their initial research work through presenting the project at the universities research symposium held each April.
-Additionally, students will submit a critical appraisal of three presented research projects to refine their skill as a consumer of scientific evidence.
-Students will submit their completed literature review, methods, and initial results (as available) for their project under the guidance of their faculty capstone mentor.
-Each student will record a platform presentation outlining their project as a precursor to their oral defense in the fall of year three.
+Students may develop and submit an abstract for dissemination of their initial research work through presenting the project at the university's research symposium held each April.
+Students will submit their completed literature review, methods, and initial results (as available), and discussion for their project under the guidance of their faculty capstone mentor.
 CR/NC grading only.
-(5 hr/ wk independent study)
+(5 hr/wk independent study)